 Accessing the Web Gateway Management Pages

-Note that you can also access these pages from the InterSystems Management Portal.
-Navigate to System Administration > Configuration > Web Gateway Management.
+Note that you can also access these pages from the Management Portal for any InterSystems IRIS instance connected to the Web Gateway.
+Simply navigate to System Administration > Configuration > Web Gateway Management.
 The same considerations apply with respect to client addresses.

 Enabling Access from Additional Client Addresses

 You can add additional clients to the list of authorized administrators by adding the client IP addresses to the System_Manager parameter in the SYSTEM section in the configuration file.
 This parameter represents a comma- or plus-separated list of clients (by IP address) who may access the Web Gateway management pages.
 The directive shown below grants access to three remote clients in addition to the default local access.

 System_Manager=220.127.116.11, 18.104.22.168, 22.214.171.124

 For new Gateway installations, for which there is no local browser available, manually edit the configuration file and add the System_Manager parameter, which is equivalent to the Systems Manager Machines setting, found under the Default Parameters section of the Web Gateway management pages.
 You can specify wildcard and numeric ranges in the entries for this parameter.